 What tips would you offer for people to get the most out of their networking, besides the standard ‘don’t start with self-promotion’?

 Pretty short answer: ask questions.
-Like you said, don’t talk about yourself, ask question about others and their business.
+As you said, don’t talk about yourself, ask a question about others and their business.
 It’s the best way to learn and engage.

 I think the biggest trend is the DIY aspect.